 - And any other operating system that supports USB CDC devices.

 This module has four on board SPDT 12V mechanical relays and associated drivers capable of controlling a large number of devices including lamps, motors, locks etc…(Please see recommendations for using this product with inductive loads elsewhere in this document).
-By default the board burned with Arudino Duemilanove w/ Atmega328 boot loader using the Arudino IDE.
-This module also includes Digital I/Os(multiplexed with PWM outputs), analog inputs, I2C Interface, Real Time Clock using DS1307, Micro SD Card Slot for storage, these can be accessed over USB interface and program easily with Arduino IDE for extended functionality.
-The module communicates with host PC over full speed USB link.
+By default, the board burned with Arduino Duemilanove w/ Atmega328 boot loader using the Arduino IDE.
+This module also includes Digital I/Os(multiplexed with PWM outputs), analog inputs, I2C Interface, Real-Time Clock using DS1307, Micro SD Card Slot for storage, these can be accessed over a USB interface and program easily with Arduino IDE for extended functionality.
+The module communicates with the host PC over a full-speed USB link.
 When connected to PC, the module will appear as a serial port in Windows Device Manager (or a serial tty device in Linux and Mac).

 How to Use 4 Channel Programmable Relay Module